natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JH-7A.md

 The JH-7A vastly upgrades the arsenal of the PLAAF/PLANAF with its great selection of bombs and self-defense IR AAMs, as well as its great manoeuvrability thanks to its aerodynamic design and powerful turbofan engines.
 While pilots will need to be careful of the aircraft's sheer size and poor low-altitude manoeuvrability, most of the time both ground and aerial targets will have quite a bad day facing a well-piloted JH-7A.

 ==== Supersonic bomb truck ====
 The JH-7A can be said to be the one and only dedicated attacker of the PLANAF/PLAAF that fits the description of a "bomb truck".
-While primarily designed to target surface warships, ground attack missions are also within its scope, boasting the highest payload of all Chinese jets (up to 22 x 250 kg unguided bombs).
+While primarily designed to target surface warships, ground attack missions are also within its scope, boasting the highest payload of all Chinese domestic jets ''(up to 22 x 250 kg unguided bombs; the record in terms of quantity is held by, ironically an interceptor, [[J-11]][<nowiki/>[[J-11A|A]]] with up to 38 x 100 kg bombs)''.
 This high payload, combined with its speed, makes base bombing a breeze.

-However, the JH-7 is also able to operate well in its dual role as a fighter, thanks to new composite materials, FBW, and its mostly well-designed aerodynamic features.
+However, the JH-7 is also able to operate well in its dual role as a fighter, do remember the J-prefix in its name means 歼击机 ''(jiān jī jī; Interceptor/fighter)''; thanks to new composite materials, FBW, and its mostly well-designed aerodynamic features.
 While it will often encounter more advanced fighters like the MiG-29 series and F-16 series, which pose significant threats from longer ranges, the JH-7A excels against adversaries at its tier.
 Despite its considerable size, it has the ability to stick on the tail of enemy jets, pulling AoA for increased firing opportunities, while having the acceleration recover or disengage when necessary.
 The PL-5C and PL-8 IR AAMs are both strong missiles.
 However, only being able to carry two PL-8, it can be recommended to reserve them for engaging longer-range targets, and using the PL-5Cs for most other scenarios.
 The PL-5B, a rear-aspect missile, can also be effective against careless targets thanks to its impressive thrust and range.

 To maximize the JH-7A's capabilities, it is crucial to bear in mind the manoeuvrability limitations inherent in high-wing aircraft.
 Pilots should exercise caution regarding altitude when engaging both ground and aerial targets, particularly during dogfights, where the JH-7A requires additional altitude for recovery.

-==== The taste of one's own medicine ====
+====The taste of one's own medicine ====
 In combined battles, the JH-7A presents some advantages over alternative options such as the F-16A MLU and Q-5L.
 It has a vast arsenal of weaponry, including up to six player-selected LGBs, scaling from 250 kg, 500 kg, and one ton-class bombs, along with up to 22 unguided bombs for numerous devastating strikes.
 It can also carry up to two [[Kh-29T]] AGM, which further boosts its engagement range and stand-off strike capability; lastly, 90 mm or 130 mm rocket pods remain an option as well.

 For Chinese tech-tree players, the JH-7A presents the opportunity to give enemies with more advanced multirole jets a taste of their own medicine.
 Equipped with the advanced K/ADC03A targeting pod with high-definition and zoom and a 2nd gen TVD for target acquisition, the JH-7A's life is made considerably easier when locating ground targets.
 Diving for the target and tossing bombs is effective, but for increased safety, pulling up after dropping bombs and flying sideways while maintaining a lock on the target is recommended.
 Depending on the quantity of enemy vehicles and their location, players can either pick six GB 250 for maximum efficiency, and precise hits within a 3 m radius of the enemy can terminate their service immediately; while bringing heavier GB 500/1000 will make sure enemies in a certain radius can face their ultimate demise, especially with GB 1000, which can be said as the ultimate solution against the toughest MBTs of its BR.
 Alternatively, thanks to FCS upgrades, JH-7A can also equip Russian Kh-29T; instead of HEAT warhead, Kh-29T is filled with explosives for maximum efficiency against ground targets, it is more akin to an universal missile against stationary targets and slow-moving vehicles.
 Make sure to check the weather of the map as TV cameras can be interfered by clouds and smog, as long as enemy targets did not take cover, a precise hit from the high ballistics of this missile can make sure it can neutralize designated targets.

 Utilizing unguided bombs from low altitudes also remains a viable strategy; be sure to know where the locations of the enemy's major forces and avoid SPAAs,  anti-air capable attack helicopters, and other jets at all costs.
 CCRP can aid in destroying stationary targets, provided the area is locked before bombs are released.
-Despite lacking long-range AGMs for the safest approach, the JH-7A can also employ unguided rockets as a little extra firepower against unaware SPAAs or light vehicles when bombs are depleted, supporting friendly jets and helicopters by eliminating potential threats.
+Despite only two Kh-29Ts can be carried each flight which does hinders long-range engagement capabilities, the JH-7A can also employ unguided rockets as a little extra firepower against unaware SPAAs or light vehicles after the more precious A2G weapons are depleted, supporting friendly jets and helicopters by eliminating potential threats.

 The JH-7A can equip its full complement of air-to-air missiles with minimal overlap with bomb and rocket pylons, allowing it to defend against menacing enemy jets.
 The tactics will be very similar to air battles, while also having to be wary of enemy SPAAs: sneak up on enemies to deliver the fatal blow.